-Note You must click on the Save button and then the Reboot button for the changes to take effect.
+Note You must click on the Save button for the changes to take effect.

 2.6.13.1 Autoprovisioning

 On boot, the device will look for an autoprovisioning server configured on the Autoprovisioning Page or specified as a DHCP option.
 When it finds a server, it will try to download the following (in order of preference):